Autism Spectrum Disorder, Pediatric

 -

 Learn as much as you can about ASD.
-Make sure you understand your child's rights for early intervention and free public education under IDEA.
+Make sure you understand your child's rights under IDEA.

 -

-Work closely with your child's health care providers and therapists, and be an active member of your child's treatment team.
+Work with your child's health care providers.
+Be an active member of your child's treatment team.

 -

-Meet with your child's teachers and school counselors regularly.
-Make sure that they are taking the same approach with your child.
-Ask them if they notice any problems and ask what progress your child is making at school.
+Meet with your child's teachers and school counselors.
+Make sure they take the same approach with your child.
+Ask them about any problems and any progress your child is making at school.

 -